PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 After this time expires, the temporary repairs fail and the device reverts to disabled status.

- • Keep Watch: Simply holding position and keeping an eye on the enemy can be invaluable.
+ - Keep Watch: Simply holding position and keeping an eye on the enemy can be invaluable.
 If a character chooses to keep watch during the pause, the player may make an Awareness check to determine what the other side is doing during the pause.

 Success makes the character aware of the actions of one or more enemies whose actions are taking place within the character’s line of sight, at the GM’s discretion.
 In addition, this Awareness check opposes any Set Hasty Ambush or Withdraw actions that opponents attempt during the pause.

-  •Render Aid: As a single operational action, a character may make one attempt to stabilize a wounded character who’s bleeding out or resuscitate one who’s just died (see p.
+  - Render Aid: As a single operational action, a character may make one attempt to stabilize a wounded character who’s bleeding out or resuscitate one who’s just died (see p.
 173 for rules on medical procedures).

- • Reset Weapons: A character who tends to his weapons during a pause has time to do a bit more than a hasty magazine change.
+ - Reset Weapons: A character who tends to his weapons during a pause has time to do a bit more than a hasty magazine change.
 This action allows a character to fully reload all of his personal weapons and, if necessary, a single crew-served weapon that he’s helping to manage.
 In addition, the character clears any jams, misfeeds, or other malfunctions that don’t actually require repair work, and returns items to holsters or sheaths as desired.

- • Set Hasty Ambush: While total surprise is impossible during a pause — after all, the enemy knows that there’s a fight going on — it is possible for a character to conceal his intentions enough to throw off an opponent’s expectations.
+ - Set Hasty Ambush: While total surprise is impossible during a pause — after all, the enemy knows that there’s a fight going on — it is possible for a character to conceal his intentions enough to throw off an opponent’s expectations.
  This requires a Tactics (AWA) skill check.

 With success, the character receives a bonus on his next initiative check equal to the margin of success (minimum bonus +1), if the current pause is immediately followed by an exchange of fire.